Snapshots/Rollback with Snapper

 The way Snapper behaves is defined in a config file that is specific for each partition or

-.
-It creates and manages the YaST and zypper snapshots as well as the hourly backup snapshot for /
+Btrfs subvolume.
+These config files reside under/etc/snapper/configs/.
+The default config installed with Snapper for the / directory is named root.
+It creates and manages the YaST and zypper snapshots as well as the hourly backup snapshot for /.

 You may create your own configurations for other partitions formatted with